- Briefly acknowledging a user action without interrupting their flow.

 - Use conversational language

-- Use lengthy, technical jargon or local idioms that will be hard to translate to other languages
+- Use lengthy, technical jargon or local idioms that'll be hard to translate to other languages